 When women have access to continuous health care before, during, and after pregnancy, nutritious food, and healthy, robust social support systems, the likelihood of having a preterm birth decreases.

 There is still not enough data on the effects of COVID-19 on preterm births.
-The data does show that the number of preterm births worsened from last year and is higher than it was in 2019.
+The data does show that the number of preterm births worsened in 2021.

 This issue brief was written by Metriarch staff as part of our Data Lookbook.